Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 Ethics consists of three components:

-a) man’s attitude toward people, all other living beings, and toward the entire environment;
+a) man’s attitude towards people, all other living beings, and towards the entire environment;

-c) attitude toward one’s own Path to the Perfection.
+c) attitude towards one’s own Path to the Perfection.

 Let me cite Krishna’s statements on each of these three parts of the ethical teachings.